Law Faculty

 J.D.
 Humphreys University Drivon School of Law

-Professor Ramirez is currently Associate Attorney at Hakeem, Ellis & Marengo.
-His areas of practice include Corporate Law, Contract Matters, Counsel For Employers, High Value Disputes, Land Use, Family Law, Divorce, Visitation, Joint Custody Agreements, Child Support/Alimony, Estate Planning, Probate, Business & Civil Litigation, Real Estate, Personal Injury, Auto & Motorcycle Accidents, Wrongful Death, Conservatorships, Guardianships, and Mediation.
+Professor Ramirez is currently a judge on the Superior Court of San Joaquin County.
+He was previously an Associate Attorney at Hakeem, Ellis & Marengo.
+His areas of practice include Corporate Law, Contract Matters, Counsel for Employers, High Value Disputes, Land Use, Family Law, Divorce, Visitation, Joint Custody Agreements, Child Support/Alimony, Estate Planning, Probate, Business & Civil Litigation, Real Estate, Personal Injury, Auto & Motorcycle Accidents, Wrongful Death, Conservatorships, Guardianships, and Mediation.
 Ramirez obtained his JD from the Humphreys University Drivon School of Law.

 The Honorable John Soldati